 Here are a few airlines currently offer survey rewards:

-Most surveys take 20 minutes or less but earn relatively few points.
-But, it’s a quick way to monetize your time instead of watching Netflix or mindlessly scrolling your social media feeds.
+Most surveys take 20 minutes or less but earn relatively few points/miles.
+But it’s a quick way to monetize your time instead of watching Netflix or mindlessly scrolling your social media feeds.

 There are plenty of exciting ways to earn airline miles from your large and small daily purchases.
 It’s possible to earn bonus credit card points to maximize these special airline partnerships.